d-bl/MAE-gf/docs/tria.md

   class="f-pic-13"
   alt="alternative unit"
   src="https://maetempels.github.io/MAE-gf/images/gf-pg-uni2.png"
-  content="The unit on the left looks more like the working-scheme.
+  caption="The unit on the left looks more like the working-scheme.
 It works nice as a building block for the traditional pagoda, however, the matrix-scheme's for the other pagoda examples are harder to achieve."
 %}

 ***